codeforboston/cliff-effects/OVERVIEW.md

 ## Disclaimer

 The tool is not meant to be used to make financial decisions.
-For one thing, we didn't have access to SMEs (**subject matter experts**), so we couldn't double-check our logic and could not fully account for all regulations.
+We didn't have access to SMEs (**subject matter experts**), so we couldn't double-check our logic and could not fully account for all regulations.
 We were told to only account for a certain range of clients.
 For example, we were told we wouldn't be accounting for students, so we didn't include the option to make a household member a student and we didn't create limits on the amount of income that's counted for students.
 For another thing, there wasn't a way to fully test the tool for accuracy.
 It can be very hard to convince people that this tool doesn't give accurate data.